Skip to main content

 Gyles

 Gyles has origins in two places.
 It can be another Gaelic name, meaning servant or Greek.
-The Greek meaning is young goat.
+The Greek meaning is a young goat.

 Jagger